subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/weiner17.png)

-Figure: Three Possible Realizations of a Logarithmic Wiener Process
+Figure: Three Possible Realizations of the Geometric Wiener Process

  If there was no random component, $S(t)$ will evolve as

 $$ S(t) = S(0)\exp^{\mu t} $$

-This equation saya that when the variance is zero, the stock price grows at a continuously compounded rate of $\mu$ per unit time.
+This equation says that when the variance is zero, the stock price grows at a continuously compounded rate of $\mu$ per unit time.
 The Geometric Wiener Process can be regarded as a random variation around this exponential curve.
 The above figure three possible sample paths of the Geometric Weiner Process, along with the deterministic curve.

 Note that the Geometric Wiener Process does not have the Independent Stationary Increment property, even though it is still a Markov process.